yukoba/nd4j/getstarted.md

 ---
 {% include JB/setup %}

-Contents

-## Java

 ND4J requires [Java 7](http://www.oracle.com/technetwork/java/javase/downloads/jdk7-downloads-1880260.html).

 ## Maven

 You can install both ND4J and Deeplearning4j separately via Maven, a build automation tool used for Java projects.
 You can read about how to install [Maven here](https://maven.apache.org/download.cgi).

 Once you download the compressed file containing the stable version, follow the instructions that pertain to your operating system; e.g. *"Unix-based Operating Systems (Linux, Solaris and Mac OS X)."* Confirm you have Maven by entering *mvn --version* into your command line before you continue.

 Maven installations of third-party software like ours require you to: